 website | multiple locations in Fremont, Downtown, Queen Anne, & Ravenna | monthly subscription available

-Caffe Ladro is another one of the other larger roasters serving the best coffee beans in Seattle.
+Caffe Ladro is another one of the larger roasters serving the best coffee beans in Seattle.
 They have 18 locations nationwide, yet each one still feels like a cozy neighborhood joint.

 If available, get a bag of the Queen Anne blend (~$17).
 It’s chocolatey and almond-y with a way more robust flavor than you’d expect from a house blend.